finout-io/finout-application-interview/EXTEND.md

 `$2840` the endpoint moves today, and it should still all be accounted for when you're done.

-Then one test — you pick which case is worth pinning.

 The rows are `seedRows()` at the bottom of `src/db/mock-db.ts`, and `npm run allocate` prints them.